Content2Map Logo

 Gospodska Street is Banja Luka's main pedestrian boulevard, characterized by its elegant 19th and early 20th-century architecture, shops, cafes, and restaurants.

-• Ferhadija Mosque
+• Ferhadija mosque

 A significant mosque built in the 16th century as part of an extensive construction project that stimulated the city's economic and urban development.